 A horizontal move doesn’t always correlate to higher status.
 Most often a move across the career lattice means transferring to a different department where the employee widens their skillset by learning new skills and reskilling their existing ones.

 BizLibrary can work with you to develop a training program to focus on employee reskilling and upskilling, so they can continue to grow in their careers, vertically or horizontally.
-As an L&D professional, utilizing learning initiatives allows administrators to easily build and manage curriculums for new hire onboarding or for veterans to brush up on new skills.
+As an L&D professional, utilizing learning initiatives and career pathing software allows administrators to easily build and manage curriculums for new hire onboarding or for veterans to brush up on new skills.
 Learning initiatives track progress and create learning plans and structured programs for employees.

 Creating Opportunity for Career Growth in Your Organization